Websoft9Archive/ansible-erpnext/docs/stack-accounts.md

 ## ERPNext

-* ERPNext administrator username: `admin`
+* ERPNext administrator username: `Administrator`
 * ERPNext administrator password: stored in the file of your server */credentials/password.txt*

-  > If there no password.txt exist, the administrator password is `admin`
+## MariaDB

+* MariaDB administrator username: `root`
+* MariaDB administrator password: stored in the file of your server */credentials/password.txt*

 ## Linux